mjanez/ckan-docs/README.md

-# CKAN Documentation Repository
+# CKAN Docs: Deployments and more!
-Welcome to the CKAN Documentation Repository!
-This repository serves as a comprehensive guide for deploying CKAN in various environments, including through source code, Docker, Kubernetes, API documentation, additional information, and tips.
+Welcome to the CKAN Deployments!
+This repository serves as a comprehensive guide for deploying CKAN in various environments, including through source code, Docker, Kubernetes, API documentation, additional information, and tips in a a Docusaurus[^1] website.

 ## Contents
 1. [Introduction](#introduction)